When Joanne was 10 she joined her local village band (junior band) and literally started learning to play.

 Joanne remained with Stannington Band until she moved away from the area and stopped playing for a short while.
 She did go to Rossington Colliery band but her heart wasn’t in it at the time.

-I had a big break from playing for over 15 years.
-This was until my daughter came home from school asking if she could learn a musical instrument, I said she could but she had to bring home brass (none of those string things!!!) she came home with a tenor horn and this fuelled my love of playing once again, she had lessons at school and home and soon joined the junior band where Joanne had first started.
+After this, she had a big break from playing for over 15 years, until her daughter came home from school asking if she could learn a musical instrument.
+Of course she could, but she had to bring home a brass one (none of those string things!!!) she came home with a tenor horn and this fuelled Joanne’s love of playing once again, Her daughter had lessons at school and at home, and soon joined the junior band where Joanne had first started.

-Whilst I have so many happy memories and proud moments, I think my ultimate one would be winning the Yorkshire Area in 2018 with people I am proud to call my friends.
+‘Whilst I have so many happy memories and proud moments, I think my ultimate one would be winning the Yorkshire Area in 2018 with people I am proud to call my friends.’